Vervious/gpt/README.md

 ![loss plot](img/5-test.png)

-(Strangely linear, but also outputs "the" a hundred times)
+(Strangely linear, but also outputs "the" a hundred times.
+On further debugging, penalizing confidence appears to cause this behavior.
+Why?)

 ##### 6-test